yaacov/node-modbus-serial/README.md

 client.setID(1);

 // read 8 discrete inputs starting at input 10
-// (we use the unit id 1, we set earlier) client.readDiscreteInputs(10, 8)
+// (function use the unit id 1, we set earlier) client.readDiscreteInputs(10, 8)
     .then(function(data) {
         console.log(data);